 Muslim guilt is crawling, clouded guilt that sits in the stomachs of Muslims shortly after or before they have sinned (this is a Mercy from Allah).

-Muslim guilt can also be the slithering guilt that moves through the body when we feel we aren’t good enough to be Muslims, either by being pressured by the outside world, or by the Muslim standard we’ve created by and for ourselves.
+Muslim guilt can also be the slithering guilt that moves through the body when we feel we aren’t good enough to be Muslims, either due to pressure from the outside world, or due to the Muslim standard we’ve created by and for ourselves.

 When a Muslim feels guilt because Allah the Merciful wants him to change, then that is perfect.
-That is a sign that Allah (AWJ) is still reaching out to you, imploring you to take His Hands, to hold on to his Mighty Robe, to change.
-Some hearts have been hardened, and don’t feel guilt at all, so guilt is a mercy from Allah.
+That is a sign that Allah (SWT) is still reaching out to you, imploring you to take His Hands, to hold on to his Mighty Robe, to change.
+Some hearts have been hardened, and don’t feel guilt at all, so guilt is a Mercy from Allah.

 “Say O my servants who have transgressed against themselves (by sinning), do not despair in the mercy of Allah.
 Indeed, Allah forgives all sins.
 Indeed, it is He who is the Forgiving, the Merciful.”

 But when Muslim guilt comes from not reaching the standard we’ve created for ourselves as Muslims or by the outside world, then that guilt isn’t exactly a blessing.
 It could be a curse.
 If you feel guilt because you feel remorse for disobeying Allah, it’s a blessing.
 But when the guilt is because you fear the judgement of people, you feel people will call you out for bringing shame to Islam and Muslims, when the reason for your guilt is other people, it isn’t good enough.

 THE MUSLIM STANDARD